neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 The following lists relevant configuration options for the deploy.
 Only the name is strictly required, but users are strongly encouraged to consult [Neo4j’s System Requirements](https://neo4j.com/docs/operations-manual/current/installation/requirements/?ref=googlemarketplace) and to tailor CPU, memory, and disk to the anticipated workload that will be used, in order to ensure best performance.

 * **name**:  the name of your cluster deployment
 * **coreServers**: (default: 3) the number of core servers in your cluster ([refer to Neo4j Causal Cluster architecture](https://neo4j.com/docs/operations-manual/current/clustering/introduction/?ref=googlemarketplace)).
 Core Servers' main responsibility is to safeguard data.
 The Core Servers do so by replicating all transactions using the Raft protocol.
+This setting can be set to 1, which will result in a single neo4j instance ([dbms.mode=SINGLE](https://neo4j.com/docs/operations-manual/current/reference/configuration-settings/#config_dbms.mode)).
+Additional notes: if a single instance is chosen, it cannot be scaled up and down.
+A core server count of 2 is not recommended or a sensible HA cluster sizing.
 * **readReplicaServers**: (default: 0) the number of read replicas in your cluster ([refer to Neo4j Causal Cluster architecture](https://neo4j.com/docs/operations-manual/current/clustering/introduction/?ref=googlemarketplace)).
 Read Replicas' main responsibility is to scale out graph workloads (Cypher queries, procedures, and so on).
 Read Replicas act like caches for the data that the Core Servers safeguard, but they are not simple key-value caches.
 In fact Read Replicas are fully-fledged Neo4j databases capable of fulfilling arbitrary (read-only) graph queries and procedures.
+If coreServers is less than or equal to 2, this setting is ignored and 0 replicas will result.
 * **cpuRequest**: CPU units to allocate to each pod.
 Refer to [Managing computing resources on Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu)
 * **memoryRequest**: Memory to allocate to each pod.
 * **cpuLimit**: CPU unit limit per pod